merely-useful/py-rse/index.md

 ```

 The output is over 400 lines long,
-and includes settings for everything from the animation bit rate and the size of y-axis ticks:
+and includes settings for everything from the animation bit rate to the size of y-axis ticks:

 ```yaml
 !!python/object/new:matplotlib.RcParams